COMMIT TO CONTINUOUS IMPROVEMENT WITH MONTHLY FACILITATED REFLECTIVE PRACTICE SESSIONS

 We owe it to ourselves and to the people we work with to reflect on our work.

-FACILITATED REFLECTIVE PRACTICE IS JUST THE PLACE FOR THIS
+REFLECTIVE PRACTICE GROUPS ARE JUST THE PLACE FOR THIS

 Group Reflective Practice is a constructive dialogue where interpreters examine ethical decision-making using the framework of the Demand Control Schema (DCS) and DCS-based supervision.